pubky/pkarr/docs/integration.md

 Calling `build()` after `no_default_network()` without configuring at least one backend returns `BuildError::NoNetwork`.

-For a private DHT, use testnet diagnostic thresholds and customize the underlying `mainline::Config` when needed:
+For a private DHT, use testnet diagnostic thresholds and customize `pkarr::dht::DhtConfig` through `ClientBuilder::dht` when needed:

 ```rust
 use pkarr::{dht::ReportPolicy, Client};